NatDLo/natmovies/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Movies Project's documentation!
+Welcome to NatMovies's documentation!
 ==========================================

+NatMovies is an application that allows users to log in, view available movies, filter them by rating and genre, and add or remove movies.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   api/movies/modules
-   api/users/modules
+   api/movies
+   api/users
+   introduction
+   installation
+   usage

 Indices and tables
 ==================